rust-lang/google-summer-of-code/README.md

 **Zulip streams**
 - [Idea discussion](https://rust-lang.zulipchat.com/#narrow/channel/390790-wg-autodiff)

-### Promoting-Parallel-Front-End
+### Improving parallel frontend

 **Description**

 Improving compiler performance has always been a focus of the Rust community and one of the main tasks of the compiler team.
 [Parallelization](https://rustc-dev-guide.rust-lang.org/parallel-rustc.html) of rust compiler is an important and effective approach.
 Currently, the backend end (codegen part) of the compiler has been parallelized, which has brought a huge improvement in the performance of the compiler.
-However, there is still much room for improvement in the parallelization of the rust front end.
+However, there is still much room for improvement in the parallelization of the rust frontend.

-The most important and valuable work are two aspects:
+The most important and valuable work in this area are two aspects:

-A) Deadlock [issues](https://github.com/rust-lang/rust/issues?q=is%3Aopen+label%3AWG-compiler-parallel+deadlock) caused by the execution order of compiler queries in a multithreaded environment.
+A) Diagnosing and fixing deadlock [issues](https://github.com/rust-lang/rust/issues?q=is%3Aopen+label%3AWG-compiler-parallel+deadlock) caused by the execution order of compiler queries in a multithreaded environment.
 [Queries](https://rustc-dev-guide.rust-lang.org/query.html) is a unique design of the Rust compiler, which is used to achieve incremental compilation process.
 It divides the compiler process into various parts and caches the execution results of each part.
-However, queries cache dependencies between multiple threads may cause deadlock.
+However, queries caching dependencies between multiple threads may cause deadlock.
-[`work-stealing`](https://en.wikipedia.org/wiki/Work_stealing), a method used to improve parallelization performance, is the core reason.
+[`Work-stealing`](https://en.wikipedia.org/wiki/Work_stealing), a method used to improve parallelization performance, is the core reason.

-To solve these problems, we need to find the part of the compiler process that causes deadlock through the diagnostics  and core dump in issues, and adjust the execution order of this part so that there will be no circular dependency on the query caches between multiple threads.
+To solve these problems, we need to find the part of the compiler process that causes deadlock through diagnosing coredumps in issues, and adjusting the execution order of this part of code so that there will be no circular dependencies on the query caches between multiple threads.
 This [PR](https://github.com/rust-lang/rust/pull/118488) is a good example of solving a deadlock problem.

-B) Improving the performance of parallel front end
-i) The parallel front end has implemented parallelization in typeck, mir borrow check and other parts.
+B) Improving the performance of the parallel frontend The parallel frontend has implemented parallelization in type checking, MIR borrow checking and other parts of the compiler.
 However, there is still a lot of room for improvement:
 - HIR lowering.
 Modifying the array structure of `tcx.untracked.definitions` so that it can be accessed efficiently in multiple threads is likely to be the key.
-- macro expansion.
-How to deal with the order problem of name resolution during macro expansion is a difficult point.
+- Macro expansion.
+How to deal with the order problem of name resolution during macro expansion is a difficult problem.
-- lex parsing.
+- Lexing and/or parsing.

 Achieving the above goals is of big significance to improving the performance of the Rust compiler.

+The project could choose either one of these two areas, or try to tackle both of them together.

 **Expected result**

-Parallel front-end will not cause deadlock problems.
+Parallel frontend will not cause deadlock issues.
 We can ensure usability through [UI testing](https://github.com/rust-lang/rust/pull/132051).

-The parallel front-end can currently achieve full compilation, and 8 threads can reduce the compilation time by more than 20% compared to a single thread.
-Our goal is to increase it to more than 30%.
-We can test it through the rustc-perf tool.
+The performance of the compiler will be improved, ideally at least by a couple of percentage points.

 **Desirable skills**

-Need a certain understanding of the implementation of the compiler process(such as typeck, hir_lowering, macro expansion).
+Intermediate knowledge of Rust.
+A basic understanding of the implementation of the compiler process (such as typeck, hir_lowering, macro expansion) would be ideal.

 **Project size**

-Medium
+Medium to hard (depending on the chosen scope).

 **Difficulty**